John Baker Holroyd, 1st Earl of Sheffield: Biography

 In 1781 he was created a Peer of Ireland as Baron Sheffield, of Dunamore in the County of Meath, and in 1783 was further created Baron Sheffield, of Roscommon in the County of Roscommon, with a special remainder in favour of his daughters.
 As Irish peerages they did not interrupt his Parliamentary career and he was re-elected for Coventry in 1781 and for Bristol in 1790.
 His Parliamentary career did end however in 1802, when he was created a Peer of the United Kingdom as Baron Sheffield, of Sheffield in the County of York.
 In 1816, he was also created Viscount Pevensey and Earl of Sheffield in the Peerage of Ireland.

 In 1783 he was elected a Fellow of the Royal Society.

-He married Abigail Way, daughter of Lewis Way of Richmond, Surrey with whom he had a son and 2 daughters.
+He married Abigail Way, daughter of Lewis Way of Richmond, Surrey with whom he had a son and two daughters.
 Abigail died in 1793.
 In 1795 he married The Hon.
-Lucy Pelham (22 February 1763 – 18 January 1797), daughter of Sir Thomas Pelham, !st Earl of Chichester.
+Lucy Pelham (22 February 1763 – 18 January 1797), daughter of Thomas Pelham, 1st Earl of Chichester.
 His third marriage was to Lady Anne North (16 February 1760 – 18 January 1832), the daughter of the former Prime Minister Lord North on 20 January 1798.

-The Earl died in 1821 and was buried in the Sheffield family mausoleum attached to the north transept of the Church of St Mary and St Andrew, Fletching, East Sussex.
-When Edward Gibbon died in 1794 whilst visiting the Earl, he too had been buried in the same mausoleum as a mark of respect.
+Lord Sheffield died in 1821 and was buried in the Sheffield family mausoleum attached to the north transept of the Church of St Mary and St Andrew, Fletching, East Sussex.
+When Edward Gibbon died in 1794 while visiting Lord Sheffield, he too had been buried in the same mausoleum as a mark of respect.
 The Holroyd family are commemorated in the surrounding panels.
 The Earl's son and grandson succeeded in turn as second and third Earls of Sheffield, the latter being a well-known patron of cricket and on whose death the earldom became extinct.

-The 1st Earl of Sheffield's daughter Maria Josepha married John Stanley, 1st Baron Stanley of Alderley on 11 October 1796, and therefore the Irish barony, under the special remainder, later passed to Edward Stanley, 4th Baron Stanley of Alderley, who thus became the fourth Baron Sheffield.
+The Earl of Sheffield's daughter Maria Josepha married John Stanley, 1st Baron Stanley of Alderley on 11 October 1796, and therefore the Irish barony, under the special remainder, later passed to Edward Stanley, 4th Baron Stanley of Alderley, who thus became the fourth Baron Sheffield.

-Army Service

-In 1760, upon entering the army, he led a mounted light infantry regiment called the Royal Foresters under the command of John Manners, Marquess of Granby.
-After the war, he was promoted the rank of captain (The Annual Biography and Obituary, Volume 6, 1822).